Rei-SwitchBot/faq/en-us/Wallet Finder Card.md

 ---
-### What to Do If the Location Information for My Wallet Finder Card Is Not Updated?
+### Troubleshooting the Location Information for My Wallet Finder Card SwitchBot on SwitchBot App Is Not Updated

 Related Product: SwitchBot Wallet Finder Card SwitchBot App Version: 9.0 or newer